-How to decide which eight (8) person tent is best for you and your group?
+How to decide which eight (8) person camping tents are best for you and your group?

 If you are traveling in a large group or are like me and you like to have plenty of room for your stuff, having any one of the larger 8 person tents would be desired, if not mandatory.